MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-post-conversation-survey.md

 ## Prerequisite

 The post-conversation survey uses Dynamics 365 Customer Voice to create surveys.
 Make sure that you have access to create surveys in Dynamics 365 Customer Voice in the same org as Omnichannel for Customer Service, and you've created the required survey.
 The survey that you create will be listed as an option to choose for linking to the conversation.
-More information: [Create surveys with Dynamics 365 Customer Voice](https://go.microsoft.com/fwlink/p/?linkid=2135108)
+More information: [Create surveys with Dynamics 365 Customer Voice](/dynamics365/customer-voice/create-survey)

-## Configure a post-conversation survey
+## Configure the post-conversation survey

 In the Omnichannel admin center or Omnichannel Administration app, you can set up surveys when configuring a channel or update an existing channel instance that is already configured.